 Start getting organized early

 Few things are more stressful than scrambling to meet tax filing deadlines.
-There may be a federal deadline extension this year but you shouldn't wait.
 Filing your taxes can be tedious—and if you are missing paperwork—it's better to find out sooner than later.
-By the time July 15th rolls around, you may be relieved to have filed already.
+By the time the annual tax deadline rolls around, you may be relieved to have filed already.

 Disclaimer: the content presented in this article are for informational purposes only, and is not, and must not be considered tax, investment, legal, accounting or financial planning advice, nor a recommendation as to a specific course of action.
 Investors should consult all available information, including fund prospectuses, and consult with appropriate tax, investment, accounting, legal, and accounting professionals, as appropriate, before making any investment or utilizing any financial planning strategy.